Cuyahoga County Airport: History

-Developed in 1928 by Curtiss Wright and operated until closed a privately owned airport in 1930.
+The airport was developed in 1928 by Curtiss Wright and operated until it closed a privately owned airport in 1930.
 The airport site remained inactive until nearly the end of World War II.
 In the spring of 1946, the voters of Cuyahoga County approved a general obligation bond issue for the acquisition of the airport in the amount of $510,000.
 They purchased the Curtiss Wright Field in December 1946.

 In September 1949, the 271-acre Curtiss Wright Field, also known as the Richmond Road Airport, was opened for business.
 The county officially opened the airport on May 30, 1950.

 In the late 1950s, Cuyahoga County hired an engineering firm to develop a master plan for the future of the airport.
 The plan, created in 1956, called for two runways, hangar facilities and other service area developments for private and business aviation.
 Shortly thereafter, major expansion of the County Airport began.
 It included the construction of the first runway in 1959 and later its expansion in 1962.
 Further development included the acquisition and installation of instrument approach facilities, the construction of a concrete apron and a paved entry road.

 In the 1960s, the airport's first two fixed-base operators moved in.
+County land sales and matching helped to expand the runways and add additional hangars.
 The growth of air traffic prompted various Airport improvements, and an additional study of land use on and adjacent to the airport.
 In 1970, The County purchased a mobile air traffic control tower and opened one of the only "non‑federal" control towers in the United States.
 The facility was taken over by the FAA on May 15, 1971.

-By the 1980s development of the adjacent land into office space and an industrial park had begun.
+By the 1980s, development of the adjacent land into office space and an industrial park had begun.
 In 1984, an office building was constructed on the flight line and soon became known as the Destination Building.
 Expansion of the Airport Industrial Park and Curtis Wright Corporate Center II continued throughout the 1990s.

-On October 31, 1991, Aviation Administrator Robert D. Shea, retired after 42 years of dedicated service.
+On October 31, 1991, Aviation Administrator Robert D. Shea retired after 42 years of dedicated service.
 In tribute, Cuyahoga County changed the name of the airport to Cuyahoga County Airport, Robert D. Shea Field.

-In 2003 the Airport Division, now under the auspices of the Cuyahoga County Department of Development, was awarded an FAA grant to assist with a Master Plan Update and Runway Safety Area Study Project.
+In 2003, the Airport Division, now under the auspices of the Cuyahoga County Department of Development, was awarded an FAA grant to assist with a Master Plan Update and Runway Safety Area Study Project.

+The airport's control tower was shut down for a time in 2013 due to federal budget cuts.
+It has since reopened.